Delphi Project – Expert consensus on animal welfare priority issues in the UK

 The benefits of this study will be deriving a consensus from the expertise of multiple key stakeholders in animal welfare (e.g. veterinarians, academics, practitioners, voluntary and charitable bodies, etc).
 The outcomes of the study have been presented at:

 - BSAS Annual meeting, 9-11 April 2019, Edinburgh

 - AWF Discussion Forum, 5 June 2019, London

 - UFAW International Symposium, 3-4 July 2019, Bruges, Belgium

-The outcomes of the study have been submitted for publication in Veterinary Record
+The outcomes of the study have been published and are freely available.